parleycl/earltea/README.md

 #### Route a Controller Action

 You can add diferents options to define and endpoint.
-All RESTFull operations are soported, and you can use like an annotation.
+All RESTFul operations are soported, and you can use like an annotation.
 Also you can define a Route for this endpoint with @Route annotation like the controllers.
 The actions support multiple HTTP methods declaration, but it's not recomended following the semantic API guidelines.
 An example of this can be.

 ```java
 @Controller(description = "A test of Controller", name = "HelloWorld", version = 1)